hollance/RWDevCon-App-Architecture/0-For-Instructor/4-Challenge-Instructions.markdown

 We have two challenges for you:

 1. The persistence logic -- loading and saving data -- is mixed up with the domain model.
-You can extract this into a "persistence layer" (or "storage layer").
+You can extract this into a new "persistence layer" (also known as a "storage layer").

 2. The view controllers have code for formatting model data into human-readable form.
 You can move this "presentation logic" out of the view controller into separate classes.